skrotnisse/messageboard/README.md

 ## Logging in

-There exist a couple of predefined users that have been hard-coded for the login-service:
+A couple of predefined users have been hard-coded for the login-service:

 | Id | First name | Last name | Username | Password |
 | --:| ---------- | --------- | -------- | -------- |